Well, you have just started your really cool new blog or website and waiting for visitors.

 You are not alone.
 We have recently analyzed 690.000 new websites and have found that 86.7% of them have less than 10 visitors per day!

 And though we really don’t want to make you feel even worse about it, we have to tell you it’s not gonna change with time.
 I mean, it will.
 It will get worse.
+Unless you do something about it, and that’s what this post is all about!

 Let’s face the problem